Greece on right reform path, but needs to keep 'pedalling': Moscovici

 "It is also a signal to markets that Greece is showing results as far as its commitments are concerned and the reforms which have been decided and is back onto a path of sustainability," Moscovici said, speaking through an interpreter.

+Prime Minister Alexis Tsipras told Moscovici that the bond sale was an important message and "the most significant step to finish this unpleasant adventure" of the bailout.

-Moscovici said it was crucial for Greece to keep up reform momentum, comparing it to riding a bicycle.
+Moscovici told reporters it was crucial for Greece to keep up reform momentum, comparing it to riding a bicycle.

 "Confidence in Greece is really coming back, but we need to continue the good work.
 We need to be on the bicycle, and to keep on pedalling."